France

 Charitable donations

-As a general principle, charitable donations are not tax deductible for CIT purposes.
-However, they may entitle one to an incentive (see the Tax credits and incentives section for more information regarding the charitable donations tax reduction).
+As a general principle, charitable donations are not tax deductible for CIT purposes. but may entitle the company to a tax credit in certain cases.
+See the Tax credits and incentives section for more information.

 Fines and penalties

-As a general principle, fines and penalties are not tax deductible for CIT purposes.
+As a general principle, fines and penalties of all kinds are not tax deductible for CIT purposes.

 Taxes